-Dr. Leakey was in many ways a remarkable scientist.
-His first important African discovery (in 1948) was the skull of a Miocene hominoid, which he named Proconsul africanus.
+Dr. Leakey was, in many ways, a remarkable scientist.
+His first crucial African discovery (in 1948) was the skull of a Miocene hominoid, which he named Proconsul africanus.
 Today, it is believed that this ape-like creature lived from approximately 23 to 14 million years ago and was likely a common ancestor of both humans and other primate species.
-Most of Dr. Leakey’s significant discoveries were found in northern Tanzania at Olduvai Gorge.
-This area is particularly rich in fossils because of its unique geological history.
+Most of Dr. Leakey's significant discoveries were found in northern Tanzania at Olduvai Gorge.
+This area is affluent in fossils because of its unique geological history.

 Critics of Dr. Leakey have suggested his interest in the Calico Early Man site was not entirely genuine.
-These critics simply maintain Dr. Leakey, who was coming to an end of both his life and career, was feeling left out and forgotten as the archaeological world had moved on to discuss other finds and other scientists.
+These critics maintain that Dr. Leakey, coming to the end of his life and career, felt left out and forgotten as the archaeological world had moved on to discuss other finds and other scientists.

 Did humans settle on the shores of the ancient Pleistocene lake more than 30,000 years ago?
 Credit: Public Domain

-Whether it’s true or not is uncertain, but Dr. Leakey was, without doubt, a very competent researcher, and he did find Calico Early Man site worth investigating.
+Whether it's true is uncertain, but Dr. Leakey was, without doubt, a very competent researcher, and he found the Calico Early Man site worth investigating.

-For now, they examined previous findings, and they believe that some show enough evidence to rule them out as geofacts.
+For now, they examined previous findings, believing that some show enough evidence to rule them out as geofacts.
 However, these findings need to be published and undergo peer review before it can be determined whether the site shows clear evidence of prehistoric human habitation.

-Because of the potentially ancient age of the artifacts, The Calico Early Man Site has always been highly controversial in the field of archaeology.
+Because of the potentially ancient age of the artifacts, The Calico Early Man Site has always been highly controversial in archaeology.

 If the artifacts are indeed prehistoric stone tools, then it means humans settled on the shores of the ancient Pleistocene lake more than 30,000 years ago.

-It would also mean that the Calico Early Man Site is one of the most important and overlooked historic sites in North America.
+It would also mean that the Calico Early Man Site is one of North America's most essential and overlooked historic sites.

 The Calico Early Man site remains an unexplained archaeological mystery.